haiko-xyz/solver/README.md

 4. Managing and collecting withdraw fees (if enabled)
 5. Admin actions such as pausing and unpausing, upgrading and transferring ownership of the contract

-Solvers currently support two market types: (1) Private Markets, which offer more granular control, and (2) Public Markets, which are open to 3rd party depositors and track ERC20 vault tokens for composability.
+Solvers currently support two market types:
+2. Public Markets, which are open to 3rd party depositors and track ERC20 vault tokens for composability
+1. Private Markets, which offer more granular control and flexible access to admin functions

 A Solver implementation must:

 1. Inherit the base functionality of `SolverComponent`
-2. Implement `SolverHooks` which contains methods for generating quotes and minting initial vault liquidity tokens
+2. Implement `SolverHooks` which contains methods for generating quotes, minting initial vault liquidity tokens and other callbacks
+3. Implement hooks for other components used (e.g. `GovernorHooks` for the `Governor` component used for decentralised governance of pool parameters)

 The core `SolverComponent` component will eventually be moved to its own repo to be reused across multiple Solvers.
 We currently store it as a package under a single monorepo for ease of development.

 ### Implementations

-Solver implementations are standalone contracts that inherits from `SolverComponent` and implement the `SolverHooks` trait.
+Solver implementations are standalone contracts that inherits from `SolverComponent` and implement the `SolverHooks` and other trait.
 You can read more about these implementations [here](./docs/4-solver-implementations.md).

 | Solver      | Description                                                               | Package                                  |
 | ----------- | ------------------------------------------------------------------------- | ---------------------------------------- |